Daniel-Makhoba-Emmanuel/Full-stack-k8s-lab/Problems-and-solutions-faced.md

 I found a tool called KubeDiagrams which solves this by using the manifests,helm, and kubectl to determine the state of the environment.
 KubeDiagrams can also be integrated into CI/CD pipelines and is suitable

 ![alt text](resources/Architecture.png)

+## 5. Termination Period taking too long
+One of my pods was taking too long to terminate, although it eventually did, the possibility that it wouldn't always terminate on-time still existed

+### solution
+To prevent this i added a termination grace period cluster-wide on all deployments